 The RELLIS Campus site owns a proud and diverse history dating back more than 75 years.
 Under a variety of names, the venue, north of the Brazos River and west of the City of Bryan, has played a key role both in protecting the nation during wartime and forging advancements in scientific understanding.

 The nearly 2,000-acre tract of land, mostly cotton fields surrounding the small, unincorportated community of Riverside, became the Bryan Army Air Field in response to the U.S.‘s entry into World War II.
 During just over two years of wartime service as an Advanced Flying School, the post specialized in developing instrument-only flight training.
-In addition, more than 1,000 Women Air Service Pilots and a group of the nation’s first contingent of African-American aviators were also stationed at the base.
+In addition, more than 1,000 Women Air Service Pilots were stationed at the base.

 At war’s end, the field was deactivated and turned over to the Agricultural and Mechanical College of Texas to accommodate the influx of veterans returning to school on the nation’s newly-formed G.I.
 Bill.
 For the next five years, Aggie freshmen were housed at what was called “The Annex.”

 With the outbreak of hostilities on the Korean Peninsula in the early 1950s, the base was reactivated under the auspices of the U.S. Air Force.
 Bryan Air Force Base became a jet-pilot training facility.
 Among its bevy of instructors were two young captains, Edwin Aldrin and Virgil Grissom, who, as NASA astronauts, would later become aerospace pioneers.